Chipper Vs Wedge: Critical Differences Golfers Must Know

 The chipper was invented in 1997 by Larry J. White.
 It simplifies green-side chipping in that you don’t need to stand in a chipping stance and make a chipping motion.
 Just address the ball the way you would a putt and make an exaggerated putting stroke.

-A chipper is a golf club that combines the design of a wedge and a putter.
-The club face has got the loft for chipping, but the lie angle and shaft length are that of a putter.
+A chipper is a golf club that combines elements of a iron and a putter.
+The club face has got the loft of a 7 iron, but the lie angle and shaft length are that of a putter.

 What Is a Golf Wedge?